FN14 Use of University Tangible Non-Capital Property, Capital Property, Supplies and University Services

 Units that do not follow the guidelines set forth in this policy will, at a minimum, be held responsible for any losses.

-For questions, additional detail, or to request changes to this policy, please contact Property Inventory, a division of the Office of the Corporate Controller.
+For questions, additional detail, or to request changes to this policy, please contact Property Inventory, a division of the Office of Budget and Finance.

 - Policy AC80 Outside Business Activities and Private Consulting